sunny2708/sentiment_analysis_project/README.md

 # Sentiment Analysis Project
-This repository contains an end-to-end Sentiment Analysis API that uses a trained machine learning model to classify the sentiment of input text as positive, negative, or neutral.
+This repository contains an end-to-end Sentiment Analysis API that uses a  machine learning model to classify the sentiment of input text as positive, negative, or neutral.
 It is built using Flask and includes all necessary modules for inference.
 1. Clone the Repository